AIDC Toolkit Help

 The encryption transformer maps an input value to an output value resulting from repeated shuffle and xor operations defined by a tweak.
 In cryptography, a tweak is a value that alters an operation to change or "tweak" the output in a predictable and unique way that is hard to reverse engineer.
 Normally, a tweak works side by side with a password to generate a cryptographic key to ensure that no two systems can produce the same output from the same input and password; each system defines its own tweak and the password is kept by the user.
 Because the tweak is applied to every encryption operation, it is inherently less secure (e.g., a system administrator may know the tweak but that's not enough to compromise any user's encryption), but for the purposes of the AIDC Toolkit, it is secure enough.

-You expect that you will manufacture at most 1,000,000 units of the product before releasing an upgrade, so your serial components are going to be numeric only and 6 digits long.
-If you generate the serial components in sequence, then generating 10 of them starting from unit 200,000 results in the following: 200000, 200001, 200002, 200003, 200004, 200005, 200006, 200007, 200008, 200009.
+You expect that you will manufacture at most 1,000,000 units of the product before releasing an upgrade, so your serial numbers are going to be numeric only and 6 digits long.
+If you generate the serial numbers in sequence, then generating 10 of them starting from unit 200,000 results in the following: 200000, 200001, 200002, 200003, 200004, 200005, 200006, 200007, 200008, 200009.

-// Transformer has a domain of 1,000,000; no tweak means that the identity transformer is used. for (const value of Transformer.get(1000000).forward(new Sequencer(200000, 10))) { console.log(value); }
+// Transformer has a domain of 1,000,000; no tweak means that the identity transformer is used. for (const value of Transformer.get(1000000).forward(new Sequence(200000, 10))) { console.log(value); }

 The sequence is predictable and a counterfeiter can easily guess at valid serial numbers, which will cause problems for distributors and retailers when they see duplicates in the supply chain, problems for your customers who believe they are buying a legitimate product, and problems for you when you can't easily distinguish legitimate from counterfeit.

-// Transformer has a domain of 100,000,000; tweak means that the encryption transformer is used. for (const value of Transformer.get(100000000, 8675309).forward(new Sequencer(200000, 10))) { console.log(value); }
+// Transformer has a domain of 100,000,000; tweak means that the encryption transformer is used. for (const value of Transformer.get(100000000, 8675309).forward(new Sequence(200000, 10))) { console.log(value); }

 The sequence is statistically random and a counterfeiter is highly unlikely to guess at valid serial numbers, which will make detection of illegitimate serial numbers significantly easier for all parties.

-Sequencer and Transformer
+Sequence and Transformer

 The Transformer class underlies most AIDC Toolkit operations involved in string creation.
-The forward() method takes either a single bigint value or an Iterable%lt;bigint> of values.
+The forward() method takes either a single bigint value or an Iterable<bigint> of values.
 This provides maximum flexibility, but it comes at a cost.
 All inputs are validated prior to transformation, which can add to the system load when transforming a large number of values.

-When dealing with Iterable objects, transformers will recognize Sequencer objects and will validate the start value and count at the beginning rather than each value individually as they are transformed.
-This reduces the number of validations from however many entries there are in Iterable object to two.
+When dealing with Iterable objects, transformers will recognize Sequence objects and validate the start value and count at the beginning rather than each value individually as they are transformed.
+This reduces the number of validations from however many entries there are in an Iterable object to two.
 It also ensures that the client code deals with errors at the very beginning rather than in the middle of its processing.

 Single value